pratiktri/server_init_harden/README.md

 ### 4. [Optionally] Reset the url  for apt repo from VPS provided CDN to OS provided ones

 Most VPS provider change the location from which operating system downloads software from (i.e. *apt* repository); usually to CDNs that are maintained by them.
-While, this greatly improves application installations, it does come with its security implications (what if they insert tracker in application?).
+While, this greatly improves time taken to install applications, it does come with its security implications (what if they insert tracker/sniffer in application?).

-However, one can also argue that if the OS (i.e. Linux) itself is installed by the providers, then OS itself is a more likely place where they might want to insert something dirty.
+However, one can also argue that if the OS (i.e. Linux) is installed by the providers, then OS itself is a more likely place where they might want to insert something dirty.

-Depending on which argument you find valid, __you can use this option in the script to ensure the default OS provided CDNs are used__.
+Depending on which argument you find valid, __you can use this option in the script to ensure the default OS-provided CDNs are used__.
 This is done by updating the [/etc/apt/sources.list](https://linoxide.com/debian/configure-sources-list-debian-9/) file.

 If the script is started with --defaultsourcelist option, then for Debian http://deb.debian.org/debian is used and for Ubuntu http://archive.ubuntu.com/ubuntu/ is used.